Bee2857/cerberus-client-demo/ch-en.md

   Reach out for your contact @CTRIP, ask him/her to do the application for you.
 Ask them for your  appKey and appSecret.

 - To implement your own Cerberus client, you'll need:

   1. A backgroud thread to do your runtime app&token management.
   2. A customized http client to sign and send your http request.

+- It is guaranteed by Cerberus that  your app have at least one token with a remaining lifetime longer than 2 hours.
+It is  highly suggested that:

+  1. Acquire your token with appKey at startup.
+  2. Refresh your app info periodically, get and set the lastest token with a 30-minute interval.
+  3. NEVER delete your token manually, unless you have a potential token leakage, in which case,  ALWAYS create new token and update before deleting old ones.
+Otherwise API requests might fail.

-  3. For Java Developers, a demo implementation is provided, link: [【Download】](https://cerberus.ctrip.com/api/files/cerberusclientdemo.zip)
+- For Java Developers, a demo implementation is provided, link: [【link】](https://github.com/Bee2857/cerberus-client-demo)

 # App management API